 Price (min, max)

 Ankle weights are a great tool for adding extra resistance to your cardio routine.
 Wearing them even for a week can significantly improve your speed, reaction time, acceleration, and endurance.
 Most important of all though, is that your session will become far more challenging, and you will burn more calories in the process of completing it.
-We’ve put together a list of the best ankle weights on the internet, with dozens of ankle weights for sale.
-Browse through, and click on several items in order to read the description and our growing database of reviews.
+We’ve put together a curated list of the best ankle weights, with many of them for sale at supper affordable prices.
+Browse through, and click on several items in order to read the description and some of our reviews.
 Take your time.

 Why would you need Ankle Weights?